patrickverol/patrickverol/README.md

 ### Hello, world! 😁🌎

 I'm Patrick Verol.
-I have a degree in eng. civil, but currently I study Data Science and Machine Learning at DNC Group.
+I have a degree in civil engineering, but currently I study Data Science and Machine Learning at DNC Group.

 I am passionate about technology, personal development and financial issues as well.
 Thus, I am always looking for new ways of improvement, through books, media and others.
 I'd like to write about things I'm studying, as a way to have a better comprehension of the subejcts, and share some knowledge that may be usefull.